akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

    ![](images/github.png)

-2. To display the repo contents use below command:-
+2. Run following command to change the present directory to newly cloned repository.
+Run **ls** to review the content of the repository.

        cd Ignite2019VMSS-HOL

    ![](images/gitcontent.png)

 3. Edit your **azuredeploy.parameters.json**.

+      code azuredeploy.parameters.json

    ![](images/editprameter.png)

    > Note vmssNmae: Give unipe name for your VM scale set.
-   > adminSshKey: Paste your **Public key**.
+   > adminSshKey: Paste your **Public key** created earlier.

 4. Now, create the deployment by running below command and select your **Resource group** name **linux-empty-unique-id** and wait for the deployment to finish.